alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ## ⚖️ Weight Budget

-So our weight budget is at this point:
+So our combined weight is at this point:

 |Component|Material|Weight|
 |---|---|---|